 have opportunities to discuss what they have read with adults and peers

-In Key Stage 2, reading skills are developed through whole class reading sessions which allow all children, regardless of reading ability, to access age-related texts that the whole class can enjoy, explore and discuss.
+In Year 2 and Key Stage 2, reading skills are developed through whole class reading sessions which allow all children, regardless of reading ability, to access age-related texts that the whole class can enjoy, explore and discuss.
 These are complemented by comprehension activities.
 Teachers plan questions based on the mnemonic VIPERS (Vocabulary, Infer, Predict, Explain, Retrieve, Summarise) , a range of reading prompts based on the 2016 reading content domains found in the National Curriculum Test Framework documents.
+Over the course of these sessions, reading skills are modelled by the teacher, guided by the teacher and then the children practise the skills independently.

 Home Reading and Reading Records